Sustainable Gastronomy 2 minutes 14 October 2024

 The easiest and most immediate impact we can have is by buying a reusable drinking bottle – and it’s not just helping save the planet, it’s cost-effective too!
 If you’re not already familiar with the ‘Refill’ scheme, it’s time to get acquainted.
 The initiative started in Bristol in 2015 before launching nationally, and encourages shops and eateries to offer free tap water refills to members of the public; download the Refill app to find the closest places to fill up or keep an eye out for ‘Refill’ stickers in businesses’ windows.
 This isn’t just for when you’re in the UK either, as there are now more 330,000 refill stations registered globally.

-From individuals’ day-to-day eating and drinking habits to the hospitality industry as a whole, there are plenty of steps we can all take to create a better future – and Earth Day serves as a reminder to us all.
+From individuals’ day-to-day eating and drinking habits to the hospitality industry as a whole, there are plenty of steps we can all take to create a better future.

 The Counter Made from Recycled Bottles at Silo, London